idleberg/node-is-cson/README.md

 #### `allowJSON`

-Default: `true`
+Default: `false`

 Since CSON is a superset of *well-formatted* JSON, this library runs *strict* tests for CSON only.
-Disabling this option will also validate JSON.
-However, this will also validate JSON with trailing commas or single quotes and is not recommended.
+Enabling this option will also validate JSON.

 <details>
 <summary><strong>Example</strong></summary>